Katarzyna Tomicka

-Katarzyna Tomicka (c.1517-1551) was a Polish noblewoman, known as the opponent of her sister-in-law queen Barbara Radziwiłł.
+Katarzyna Tomicka (c.
+1510 – 1557) was a Polish noblewoman, known as the opponent of her sister-in-law queen Barbara Radziwiłł.

-Katarzyna was born in Iwno, the third daughter of podkomorzy of Kalisz, Jan Tomicki h. Łodzia and sister-aunt of the Court Marshal and Bishop of Kraków, Piotr Tomicki h. Łodzia.
-She died in Wilno.
+Katarzyna was born around 1510 in an unknown location, the third daughter of podkomorzy of Kalisz, Jan Tomicki h. Łodzia and sister-aunt of the Court Marshal and Bishop of Kraków, Piotr Tomicki h. Łodzia.
+She died in 1557; it is not known exactly where she died.

 Her sons initiated the so-called "Calvinist lineage" of the Radziwiłł family.
 The male line expired in 1669.

 Marriage and issue

-Katarzyna married Mikołaj "Rudy" Radziwiłł around 1542 and had three children:
+Katarzyna married Mikołaj Radziwiłł the Red around 1542 and had three children: